Stardown-app/Stardown/docs/develop.md

 I would like to keep Stardown relatively simple so that it's reliable, has few bugs that get fixed quickly, and is easy to maintain.

+## Installing Stardown from source for development

+The installation instructions in [README.md](../README.md#install-from-source) can be used for development in Chrome and Edge, but development in Firefox should follow these steps instead:

+1. in a terminal, run `git clone https://github.com/wheelercj/Stardown.git && cd Stardown`
+2. then `npm install && npm run firefox`
+3. in Firefox, open `about:debugging#/runtime/this-firefox`
+4. click "Load Temporary Add-on..."
+5. select Stardown's `firefox/manifest.json` file (not `src/manifest.json`)

+To update Stardown after you make changes or you `git pull` changes:

+1. run `npm run firefox`
+2. in Firefox, open `about:debugging#/runtime/this-firefox`
+3. click Stardown's reload button

 ## Git workflow for collaboration

 Let's create feature branches with descriptive names and make pull requests as described in [Getting started with Git and GitHub](https://chriswheeler.dev/posts/getting-started-with-git-and-github/#git-workflows).